MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-05-guidelines-for-developing-ibm-mobilefirst-platform-foundation-v7-1-artifacts.md

 1. If you use security APIs, consider using wrappers, as for Java adapters.

 2. MobileFirst Server V7.1 supports [both stateless and stateful modes of operations](https://www.ibm.com/support/knowledgecenter/SSHS8R_7.1.0/com.ibm.worklight.dev.doc/devref/c_overview_session_indep.html).
-The only method that the future release of the product should support is stateless, which allows for better scalability and availability.

-    Because the stateful mode should be no longer supported, if your application requires persisting information between invocations on the server side, consider using a back-end database, or a distributed cache system; and avoid using global variables to save data on the session.
+The only method supported by MobileFirst Platform Foundation 8.0 beta is stateless, which allows for better scalability and availability.<br /><br />Because the state full mode is not supported in MobileFirst Platform Foundation 8.0 beta, you should avoid using the state full mode.
+If your application requires persisting information between invocations on the server side, consider using a back-end database, or a distributed cache system; and avoid using global variables to save data on the session.

-3. Use only the supported adapter types: HTTP and SQL.
+3. MobileFirst Platform Foundation 8.0 beta supports only HTTP and SQL JavaScript adapters.
+Use only these supported adapter types.
 Note that additional adapter types might be added after the beta of the future release of the product.

 ### Security
 IBM MobileFirst Platform Foundation V7.1 supports two methods of authentication: [classic and OAuth](https://www.ibm.com/support/knowledgecenter/SSHS8R_7.1.0/com.ibm.worklight.dev.doc/dev/r_security_framework.html).
 JavaScript adapters are protected by using the classic authentication, and Java adapters are protected by using OAuth.
-The future version of the product should adhere to the OAuth standard and should provide only this authentication method
+As OAuth is the standard authorization mode, you should opt for using it over the classic method.

 As a consequence, instead of JavaScript adapters, consider using Java adapters, as they are the only ones that support OAuth.